Skip to main content

 SOC 2 Status

-Zscaler has a SOC 2 claim detected on their trust page.
-Claim is vendor-attested — no public registry exists for independent verification.
+Zscaler has not had a SOC 2 claim detected on their trust page.

 Sanctions Screening